Web-Dev-Collaborative/UsefulResourceRepo2.0/_COURSES/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-348-sum-of-a-square-and-a-cube.md

 ---
 id: 5900f4c81000cf542c50ffdb
-title: 'Problem 348: Sum of a square and a cube'
+title: "Problem 348: Sum of a square and a cube"
 challengeType: 5
 forumTopicId: 302007
 dashedName: problem-348-sum-of-a-square-and-a-cube